Dean Ivory: Trainer

 Purchased for just £13,000 in 2008, Hearts Of Fire won the Brocklesby and went on to win at Listed, Group 3 and Group 1 level in France, Germany and Italy respectively.
 Third at Royal Ascot in the Group One St James’ Palace Stakes as a 3yo, he won over £300,000 in prize money for his syndicate owners and was sold for £577,500 at Newmarket’s prestigious Horses in Training Sale in October 2010, the third highest ever figure at that sale.

 Solario Racing’s Red Cossack was a winner and placed numerous times, while King’s Concerto was runner-up twice.
-The latest winner is Spring Romance, who won on just his fourth start in February of this year.
+The latest winner is Spring Romance, who has won four of his five races this year.

-“Spring Romance has all the hallmarks of being a Dean Ivory improver at three while the new boy by Aussie Rules has the physique and pedigree to make his mark both on the flat and over jumps.”
+“Spring Romance has won four times and been runner-up in his five starts this year and has all the hallmarks of being a Dean Ivory sprinter with a very bright future!
+The new boy by Aussie Rules has the physique and pedigree to make his mark both on the flat and over jumps.”